Art In Motion (AIM)

 Sewn and quilted gifts, housewares, wearables, and children's soft books, activities, and stuffed toys.

-I am a photographer that applies color to the surface of my black & white photographs creating one-of-a-kind images.
-These may appear to be realistic, abstract or even surreal. / Semi precious stone, glass and precious metal earring, bracelets and necklaces.
+Alison a photographer that applies color to the surface of my black & white photographs creating one-of-a-kind images.
+These may appear to be realistic, abstract or even surreal. / Barb Easton is offering semi-precious stone, glass and precious metal earring, bracelets and necklaces.
 Watercolor, acrylic or oil nature paintings.
 Handcrafted essential oil home and body products.

 Robin Carlson / Potter’s Whimsy